-Hewlett Packard Enterprise, which acquired SimpliVity for $650 million in early 2017, sells an HPE SimpliVity hyper-converged product that packages SimpliVity OmniStack software on HPE ProLiant servers.
+HPE, which acquired SimpliVity for $650 million in early 2017, sells an HPE SimpliVity hyper-converged product that packages SimpliVity OmniStack software on HPE ProLiant servers.

 Another server vendor, Lenovo, packages its hardware with software from several partners, including Nutanix.

-NetApp, the largest standalone storage vendor, began selling NetApp HCI appliances in 2017 that use flash hardware from its SolidFire hardware platform.
+NetApp, the largest stand-alone storage vendor, began selling NetApp HCI appliances in 2017 that use flash hardware from its SolidFire hardware platform.

 Regardless of the hardware brand, VMware and Nutanix supply most of the software that provides core hyperconvergence functionality.
 According to market research from IDC, VMware and Nutanix software ran on appliances that contributed 70% of HCI revenue in the first quarter of 2018.

 Expect hyper-converged systems to become more and more powerful as performance continues to improve due to advancements in solid-state drive (SSD) technology -- such as nonvolatile memory express (NVMe) -- enabling servers to do a lot more with fewer units per workload.